Aim of this guidance

 The DBS maintains guidance on eligibility.
 This is regularly updated and links to their eligibility tool, below.

 The guide provides details of positions that are eligible for standard or enhanced checks.
 It is not comprehensive and only gives an indication of the employments that are included in the Exceptions Order.

 Step 3 – Use the DBS tool

-The DBS have designed a tool – ‘Find out if you can check someone’s criminal record‘ – to help you you work out what level of criminal record check you can request.
+The DBS have designed a tool to help you you work out the level of criminal record check you can legally request.

 - It only covers roles in England & Wales

 - It was made available in August 2016 and is still subject to feedback

 - It doesn’t cover every role.
 Contact the DBS if you’re still not sure whether you can request a check.

 Below are some images of the tool, showing: